meetoseh/backend/docs/diskcache/keys.md

 # diskcache

-the keys we store locally on instances via diskcache
+the keys we store locally on backend instances via diskcache

 -   `image_files:playlist:{uid}`: a cache for image file playlists which didn't require presigning. [used here](../../image_files/routes/playlist.py)